ccorcos/chet-stack/DOCS.md

 `src/tools/build.ts` will move files into the `build` directory and uses estrella (which uses esbuild) to bundle everything together.

-`src/tools/bootstrap.ts` will create some initial records and `src/tools/reset.ts` will clear the databases and any other state of the application.

 We are using the `autoindex` package to generate `autoindex.ts` files which make it as simple as creating a file to create and wire up a new API endpoint.

 ## Backend Overview